Have you ever felt invisible as an HSP? Of course you have. You are.

 Or there’s my favorite.
 We often know shortcuts to get around traffic jams, but those are not short cuts if everyone knows them.
 If your car had a red flag on it, signaling HSP Driver, you would have every car following you as soon as you made a turn off the main highway.
 In short, if all HSPs were taller, shorter, fatter, thinner, or had redder hair than others—or had any other sign of our trait—it would be less of an advantage.

-Now, however, using all sorts of media, including the documentary under production that is appropriately titled Sensitive: The Untold Story, and in our day-to-day lives as well, we HSPs are choosing to tell the non-sensitive 80% of the world’s population that we exist, so that they actually can now follow our lead to the better things in life that we have noticed and they have not so far.
+Now, however, using all sorts of media, including the film under production that is appropriately titled Sensitive: The Untold Story, and in our day-to-day lives as well, we HSPs are choosing to tell the non-sensitive 80% of the world’s population that we exist, so that they actually can now follow our lead to the better things in life that we have noticed and they have not so far.
 The problem is that they cannot find us unless we continue telling them that we exist and who we are.
 We still have the choice, however, as to when and where to say we are highly sensitive and what good stuff we will tell about, and what we will keep our little secret!